-- The project site is located within the Mpumalanga Air Quality Priority Area - The site is not within the South African Protected Areas - The site encroaches on Critical Biodiversity Area 2, particularly the southern and western portions, while the majority is heavily modified. - Channelled valley bottom wetlands were identified within the site.
+- The project site is located within the Mpumalanga Air Quality Priority Area - The site is not within the South African Protected Areas - The site encroaches on Critical Biodiversity Area 2, particularly the southern and western portions, while the majority is heavily modified. - The site is within an important bird area - Channelled valley bottom wetlands were identified within the site.
 As such, the requisite buffers have been considered.